dherault/serverless-offline/README.md

 ## WebSocket

-*This is an experimental functionality.
-Please report any bugs or missing features.*
+:warning: *This is an experimental functionality.
+Please report any bugs or missing features.
+PRs are welcome.*

-serverless-offline suports running a WebSocket local endpoint.
-To enable the feature pass the `--useWebsocket` option to the CLI.

 Usage in order to send messages back to clients: